iggredible/argh.vim/README.md

 <img src="https://github.com/iggredible/argh.vim/blob/assets/assets/ArghDelete.gif?raw=true" align="left" height="500px">

-To summarize, Argh.vim is super useful if you have multiple files in your args list that you want to split into multiple contexts so you can categorize your files and quickly traverse between them.
+To summarize, Argh.vim is super useful if you have multiple files in your arglist that you want to split into multiple contexts so you can categorize your files and quickly traverse between them.

 # Installation